-e. the Company giving any guarantee, scope of the

-suretyship or indemnity outside the Service Delivery

-ordinary course of its business to secure Contract and/or

-the liabilities of any person or assume the Business Plan

-the obligations of any person (other than or Interim

-the Company or a wholly owned Business Plan.

-subsidiary of the Company);

-f. the selling or disposing of any part of the In relation to (h),

-business (including assets) of the except where the

-Company; Council is the

-a. dealing with any surpluses of the seller, lessor or

-Company, other than those surpluses licensor of the

-which are agreed, pursuant to the land in question.

-Business Plan or Service Delivery

-Contract, that may be retained by the In relation to (I),

-Company; where the amount

-h the Company acquiring, or agreeing to is more than

-acquire, any freehold or leasehold £100,000.

-interest in or licence over land; 2100,000.

-i. the Company creating any encumbrance

-1. over the whole or a significant part of its

-undertaking or assets;

-j. any changes to the company name,

-J. trading name or registered office of the

-Company or physically relocating the

-1 headquarters of the Company;

-К . the Company commencing, settling or

-defending any significant claim,

-proceedings or other litigation brought by

-or against it, except where they are a

-part of the Company's ordinary course of

-. business and/or operations; and

-I. acquiring assets outside the scope of the

-Service Delivery Contract and/or the

-Business Plan or Interim Business Plan.
+- e. the Company giving any guarantee, suretyship or indemnity outside the ordinary course of its business to secure the liabilities of any person or assume the obligations of any person (other than the Company or a wholly owned subsidiary of the Company); - f. the selling or disposing of any part of the business (including assets) of the Company; - g. dealing with any surpluses of the Company, other than those surpluses which are agreed, pursuant to the Business Plan or Service Delivery Contract, that may be retained by the Company; - h. the Company acquiring, or agreeing to acquire, any freehold or leasehold interest in or licence over land: - the Company creating any encumbrance over the whole or a significant part of its undertaking or assets; - j. any changes to the company name, trading name or registered office of the Company or physically relocating the headquarters of the Company; - k. the Company commencing, settling or defending any significant claim, proceedings or other litigation brought by or against it, except where they are a part of the Company's ordinary course of business and/or operations; and - I. acquiring assets outside the scope of the Service Delivery Contract and/or the Business Plan or Interim Business Plan.